 You know that you should back up your data, but is one copy enough?
 And what should be the target location of the backup(s)?
 The 3-2-1 rule says that you should make three copies of your important data.
 Two of these copies should be on different devices onsite.
 For instance, one copy would be the file that you’re using on your laptop or PC.
 The second onsite copy could be backed up to an external drive or other medium.
 Finally, one copy should be offsite.
 That could be a cloud solution, a remote network server, or a physical optical disk that you deliver to another physical location.
 That’s 3-2-1 in a nutshell.

 Here’s where we get into a couple of our related backup definitions.
 There are other potential distinctions to be made, but let’s focus on three main types.
-Backup has been around for a long time, as evidenced by this 2008 table comparing the three types.
+Backup has been around for a long time.
 A full backup is a complete backup of everything.
 It’s normally done when the backup process is first implemented.
 And if there is a lot of data and your computer is as old as that article, it can take a very long time.

 The other two types back up changes only.
 A differential backup deals with everything that has changed since the last full backup.
 It’s faster than a full backup but slower than an incremental backup.
 The third type, the incremental backup, only backs up data that has changed since the immediately previous backup, whether full or incremental.
 Each of these three types can be set up to run automatically.